dime-worldbank/googletraffic/README.md

 ## Overview <a name="overview"></a>

 Google Maps [displays information about traffic conditions](https://www.google.com/maps/@38.909083,-77.0249335,12.07z/data=!5m1!1e1) across an area.
 This package provides functions to produce georeferenced rasters from real-time Google Maps traffic information.
 Having Google traffic information in a georeferenced data format facilitates analysis of traffic information (e.g., spatially merging traffic information with other data sources).

-This package was inspired by existing research that has used Google traffic information, including in [New York City](https://www.sciencedirect.com/science/article/pii/S0048969721034070) and [Dar es Salaam](https://openknowledge.worldbank.org/handle/10986/33445).
+This package was inspired by (1) existing research that has used Google traffic information, including in [New York City](https://www.sciencedirect.com/science/article/pii/S0048969721034070) and [Dar es Salaam](https://openknowledge.worldbank.org/handle/10986/33445), and (2) a [similar algorithm](https://ieeexplore.ieee.org/abstract/document/8326831) developed in JavaScript.

 <!--- The below image shows an example raster produced using the package showing [traffic within Washington, DC.](https://www.google.com/maps/@38.9098813,-77.0406205,15.01z/data=!5m1!1e1)